lveldhuisen/Co-flowering-diversity/README.md

 ACCESS INFORMATION
-1. Licenses/restrictions placed on the data or code [EXAMPLE] CC0 1.0 Universal (CC0 1.0) Public Domain Dedication
+1. MIT License
-2. Data derived from other sources xxxxx
+2. Data derived from other sources: phylogeny from Smith & Brown 2018
-3. Recommended citation for this data/code archive xxx
+3. Recommended citation for this data/code archive

 DATA & CODE FILE OVERVIEW